-Saint James the Less was a pescador, he was 26 years old, married and had three children, was thought to be the cousin of Jesus and did help Philip with the supplies and also carried money to the families for Nathaniel.
+Saint James the Less was a fisherman, he was 26 years old, married, and had three children, was thought to be the cousin of Jesus and did help Philip with the supplies and also carried money to the families for Nathaniel.

-James the Elder was the son of Zebedee and Salome and the brother of John the Peter, James, and John Zebedee were appointed personal companions of Jesus.
-He was 24 years old when he became an apostle and was the youngest of the twelve, unmarried and lived with his parents.
+He was 24 years old when he became an apostle and was the youngest of the twelve, unmarried, and lived with his parents.

 He was perhaps just a bit spoiled and was a man of few words except when his temper was aroused.
 He was gifted with remarkable and creative imagination.
 John Zebedee died a natural death at Ephesus in A.D.
 103 when he was 101 years of age

 Jude Thaddeus lived in Galilee.
 He was the son of Alpheus or Cleophas and Mary and the brother of James the Lesser.

 Judas was a pescador, was married, and had at least one child.
 Jude helped Philip with the supplies and did also carry money to the families for Nathaniel.
 Judas was also known as Jude, Lebbaeus, and Thaddaeus

 Judas Iscariotes era o traidor; o homem que traiu Jesus.
 Ele era filho de Simão, que morava em Queriote de Judá.
 Do grupo de doze homens, Judas era o único judeu.
 Todos os outros vieram da Galiléia.